B2B Buyer Journey Glossary

 B2B Buyer Journey Glossary, 22 Key Terms Defined

-Short Definition: B2B buyer journey glossary is a complete reference of terminology used to describe the demand states, processes, and stakeholders involved in enterprise software purchasing decisions in modern, rep-optional buying cycles.
+Short Definition: B2B buyer journey glossary is a complete reference of terminology covering the demand states, processes, and stakeholders that shape enterprise software purchasing decisions in modern, rep-optional buying cycles.

 According to Gartner's 2024 B2B Buying Journey Survey, 77% of B2B buyers describe their latest purchase as extremely complex or difficult.
 If your team cannot agree on what "intent" means, your pipeline math is fiction.

 Unlike generic sales funnel orthodoxy, these definitions focus on multi-stakeholder enterprise buying where committees make decisions without linear progression through what people call "funnel stages."
 We call them demand states because enterprise buying is not linear.
-The Starr Conspiracy has compiled these definitions to establish category-scoped precision in the B2B buyer journey territory, defining terms the way enterprise buyers actually experience them: committee chaos, rep-optional, and largely invisible to attribution.
+The Starr Conspiracy has compiled these definitions to establish category-scoped precision in the B2B buyer journey territory, defining terms the way enterprise buyers actually experience them: committee chaos, largely invisible to attribution, and rep-optional from start to nearly finish.

 How to use this glossary: Align reporting definitions, design demand-state content, and stop arguing about what MQL means in your pipeline reviews.